poppyseedDev/ai-governance/README.md

 2. **Prevention of Sybil Attacks:** The staking mechanism makes it costly for any entity to try and manipulate the vote by creating multiple accounts.

+---

 ## Integration with Fe

-My plan was to create code first with Solidity and then transform my smart contract into Fe and test out the smart contract language a bit.
+Initially, my strategy was to script the code in Solidity and subsequently adapt it to Fe.
+This approach would provide an opportunity to not only transition between the languages but also to evaluate the nuances and capabilities of Fe as a smart contract language.

-Unfortunately I wasn't able to setup the binary release thus I tried building with the compiler.
+However, I encountered some challenges.
+Setting up the binary release did not go as smoothly as anticipated.
+As an alternative, I resorted to directly building using the Fe compiler.

-the implemented code is in the [voting.fe located in the fe directory](./fe/crates/test-files/fixtures/demos/voting.fe)
+For those interested in diving deeper into the Fe implementation, the code can be found at [voting.fe in the fe directory](./fe/crates/test-files/fixtures/demos/voting.fe).